alexyocruz1/chat-app-client/README.md

 # Chat Application

 This is a full-stack chat application with a React frontend and a Node.js backend.
 The frontend is deployed on GitHub Pages, and the backend is deployed on Render.
 MongoDB Atlas is used as the database.
+Database content is removed every 24 hours

 ## Table of Contents